Merlijnv/merlijnv.github.io/_pages/results/advent.md

 ![Challenge 0](/images/challenge0.png)
 The teaser site huh after looking for a teaser site I tried way back machine.
 There was 1 other date in the way back machine.
-In the code there was a encryption.
+In the code, there was encryption.

 ![waybackmachine](/images/waybackmachine.png)